ziur/efeeder/README.md

 - Download and install Java 8 :
 http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
-- Download and install MySQL Server 5.7:
+- Download and install MySQL Server 5.7 and the workbench: https://dev.mysql.com/downloads/workbench/
+	* User and password for the admin are: root, root
+	* Launch the workbench, connect to the database with login:root, pass:root
+	* Create a schema called efeeder (CREATE SCHEMA efeeder)
 - Download and install Tomcat 7: https://tomcat.apache.org/download-70.cgi
 	* There is a zip version which should be unzipped in a folder, or
 	* there is windows installer for those with this OS.